Connecting our community

 Our monthly Web Chats take place through Zoom video conferencing on Wednesday afternoons (starting at 1 pm).
 Simply register to attend through our events page and you'll receive a confirmation email containing the link to join us on Zoom at the specified time.
 On the day of the event, make yourself comfy and click the link when we go live!

 All of our recorded Web Chats can be found on our YouTube channel.
-Click the button below to start browsing or see the full list of topics below.
+Click the button below to start browsing or keep scrolling to see the full list of topics.

 Covid and Food: Exceptional opportunities in unprecedented times